Dino Arslanagić

-Dino Arslanagić (born 24 April 1993) is a Belgian professional footballer who plays as a centre back for Turkish Süper Lig club Göztepe.
+Dino Arslanagić (born 24 April 1993) is a Belgian professional footballer who plays as a centre back for Manisa.
 Born in Belgium, Arslanagić is of Bosnian descent.

 Arslanagić started his professional career at Standard Liège, before joining Mouscron in 2017.
 Later that year, he moved to Antwerp.
 In 2020, he signed with Gent.
-In 2021, he joined with Göztepe.
+In 2021, he joined Göztepe.

 Club career

 Early career

 On 19 May 2013, he scored his first professional goal against Lokeren.

 In January 2017, he moved to Mouscron.

 Gent

 On 26 June 2020, Arslanagić joined Gent on a two-year contract.

 Göztepe

 On 5 July 2021, Arslanagić joined Göztepe on a two-year contract.

+Hatta

+On 4 July 2023, Arslanagić signed with UAE Pro League club Hatta.